almirnunes/java_waves/README.md

 # java_waves
-Animations used in the Coastal Hydraulics Course at Lund University.
+Animations used in the Coastal Hydraulics course at Lund University.

 These files, created by Prof. Robert A. Dalrymple, are being hosted as a backup at https://dalrymple-linear-waves.netlify.app/
 Apparently the original site (http://www.coastal.udel.edu/faculty/rad/index.html) is broken, I found these files at http://homepages.cae.wisc.edu/~chinwu/Coastal_Java/ and decided to also host it here.